 Thing 7: Twitter

-Twitter is a microblogging site where you can share image, video, sound, and weblinks, along with a maximum of 140 text characters.
+Twitter is a microblogging site where you can share image, video, sound, and web links, along with a maximum of 280 text characters (increased from 140 characters in 2017).
 Despite, or because of, the tight restriction on text it’s an effective way to build a peer network, track news and events, and share information and research updates.

 For this Thing we will be using three strands, one for Twitter Beginners, one for Twitter Intermediates, and one if you do not wish to sign up to Twitter at all.